bitwarden/passwordless-docs/src/guide/operations.md

 ```

-## Set alias
+## Alias - Set, Update, remove aliases for a user
-Sets an alias for the userid, so that a sign in can be initiated with a username or email.
+Sets aliases for the userid, so that a sign in can be initiated with a username or email.

 ```
 POST https://apiv2.passwordless.dev/alias
 ApiSecret: demo:secret:yyy
 Content-Type: application/json

-{ "UserId": "123", alias: ["anders@user.com"]}
+{ "UserId": "123", aliases: ["anders@user.com"]}
 ```

 ## List Credentials for user